 Have you ever had your dentist, Dr. Sarah Frye, tell you that you have a cavity?
-If so, you might be wondering how she can tell, especially if the cavity is within the tooth and difficult to see with the naked eye.
+If so, you might be wondering how they can tell, especially if the cavity is within the tooth and difficult to see with the naked eye.
 To help you understand the diagnosis process with a cavity, our dental team is happy to give you the details.

 First, your dentist will use a special dental instrument to examine your teeth.
 Because cavities aren’t always visible, this instrument can help detect a cavity on the tooth’s surface.
 This is possible because your dentist will run the instrument over your teeth.
 If it sticks in place, it means the tooth has damage, which is likely a cavity.
 This is the first way to diagnose a cavity.